This topic describes how to use Domino Datasets to solve problems, improve collaboration, and open new workflow possibilities in Domino.

-Your consumers can then mount only the Datasets they are interested in.
+Your consumers can then mount only the datasets in which they are interested.

-If you are working with data at this scale, you should write it to Datasets whenever you produce it, instead of storing it in your project files.
+If you are working with data at this scale, write it to datasets whenever you produce it, instead of storing it in your project files.

-If you use the Domino CLI to work with projects to your local machine, you may find that storing large data files slows down your download and sync operations, and fills up a lot of your local disk storage.
-You can prevent this by storing data in a Domino Dataset, and reserving your project files for the scripts and documents you want to work with locally.
+If you use the Domino CLI to work with projects on your local machine, you might find that storing large data files slows your download and sync operations, and fills up a lot of your local disk storage.
+To prevent this, store data in a Domino dataset, and reserve your project files for the scripts and documents that you want to work with locally.

-After the files have been written to the Dataset, you can remove them from your project files.
+After the files have been written to the Dataset, remove them from your project files.

 Update your code to reference your data files in their new location, at:

-When everything is working smoothly, you can delete any copies of the project from your local machine that have the large data files in them.
+When everything is working properly, delete copies of the project that have the large data files in them from your local machine.

-If you have data in an external source that you want to periodically fetch and load into Domino, you can do so with scheduled Jobs set up to write to Datasets.
+If you have data in an external source from which you want to periodically fetch and load into Domino, you can set up scheduled Jobs to write to Datasets.

 Suppose you have data stored in an external data source that is periodically updated.
-If you wanted to fetch the latest state of that file once per week and load it into a Domino Dataset, you could use the following process to set up a scheduled Run.
+If you wanted to fetch the latest state of that file once a week and load it into a Domino dataset, you could set up a scheduled Run:

-The following is a detailed example showing how to fetch a large, dynamic data file from a private S3 bucket with a scheduled Run once per week.
+The following is a detailed example showing how to fetch a large, dynamic data file from a private S3 bucket with a scheduled Run once a week.

-In that case, you can set up your script like this:
+some_data.csv.
+You can set up your script like this:fetch-data.py

 import boto3 import io # create new S3 client client = boto3.client('s3') # download some_data.csv from my_bucket and write to latest-S3 output mount file = client.download_file('my_bucket', 'some_data.csv', '/domino/datasets/fetched-from-s3/some_data.csv')

-The last step is to set up a scheduled Job that executes this script once per week with the correct Dataset configuration.
+Set up a scheduled job that executes this script once a week with the correct dataset configuration.